Prince Mathew

 •

 I am pursuing my PhD in Theoretical Computer Science under the guidance of Dr. Sreejith A V in the School of Mathematics and Computer Science at Indian Institute of Technology, Goa.
-Currently, research focused on learning push-down automata by modifying Angluin's L* algorithm.
+Currently, research focused on finding better algorithms for active learning of one-counter automata.
 A prior research endeavour established that the problems of Equivalence, Regularity, and Covering of Weighted-one-counter automata (over fields) with counter determinacy can be solved in polynomial time.

 Research Interests: